fontyssmartwrist/web_server/README.md

 Documentation
 =====================================================================
-Documentation how it works can be found in Documentation_on_MoveIt.pdf and Web_ROS_CodeSys_Report.pdf
+Documentation how it works can be found in Documentation_on_MoveIt.pdf https://github.com/fontyssmartwrist/smart_movement/blob/master/Documentation_on_MoveIt.pdf

+Web_ROS_CodeSys_Report.pdf

 Authors
 =====================================================================